Which is the best

 There is an option of three various protection levels to suit

-even heavier than the
+even heavier than a

 battle tank.
 It can be even considered as a heavy IFV.
 It seems that